Toumani Diabaté: Biography

-In October 2008, the Arabic-language lyrics in Diabaté's song "Tapha Niang" (from Boulevard de l'Indépendance) were removed from the PlayStation 3 video game LittleBigPlanet, after it elicited objections from a Muslim individual due to their inclusion of verses from the Qur’an.
+In October 2008, the Arabic-language lyrics in Diabaté's song "Tapha Niang" (from Boulevard de l'Indépendance) were removed from the PlayStation 3 video game LittleBigPlanet, after it elicited objections from a Muslim individual due to their inclusion of verses from the Qur'an.
 The publisher, Sony Computer Entertainment Europe, decided to delay the launch of the game by a week and recall most discs in order to replace the song with a lyric-free instrumental version.
 However, some copies of the original game had already been sold in the Middle East and United States.

+In December 2008, Diabaté was appointed a United Nations Goodwill Ambassador for the work he did in highlighting HIV and AIDS through his music.

-Diabaté was chosen by Matt Groening to perform at the All Tomorrow's Parties festival in May 2010 in Minehead.
-Diabaté also performed at Hay Festival in June.
-In July, he performed at the Larmer Tree Festival to huge acclaim.
+Diabaté was chosen by Matt Groening to perform at the English All Tomorrow's Parties festival in May 2010.
+He also performed at Hay Festival in June.
+In July, he played at the Larmer Tree Festival.

+In March 2014, he received an honorary doctorate in music from SOAS for his contribution in raising awareness of the kora and traditional Malian music.

 In February 2016, Diabaté hosted Festival Acoustik Bamako, a three-day music festival to bring together international and Malian musicians along with other public figures with an overall message of peace.
 It was planned as a collection of outdoor and indoor music events to draw crowds of more than 20,000 people.
 The 2015 Bamako hotel attack meant that all the outdoor events were cancelled, however.

+Diabaté died after a short illness on 19 July 2024, at the age of 58.
+He was survived by his wives, Fanta Sacko and Sira Diallo, and his sons Balla and Sidiki, with whom he had recorded a Grammy-nominated album of kora duets in 2014.